scagle/steg/README.md

                             is finished with the data.
 Blending helps camouflage data.
                             Use when you want to see the block of data in the image.

-        -seperator=#:   :   tells the encoder what 0-8 digit to use to place in the least significant digit of the RGB values when separating the files from one another.
-(Not super useful)
+        -separator=#:   :   tells the encoder what 0-8 digit to use to place in the least significant digit of the RGB values when separating the files from one another.
+Defaults to 2 (Not super useful)

     decrypt [image]
         Decodes an image with hidden data inside.
 Saves files into your current directory if no location is set.
-(Will overwrite without permission) -dir            :   tells the decoder where to store files found inside image
+(Will overwrite without permission) -dir            :   tells the decoder where to store files found inside image -separator=#    :   tells the decoder what 0-8 digit to read when it reaches the end of a block of data, so that it can keep files seperated.
+                            Defaults to 2

     details [image]
         Provides the data about the image such as how much data (bytes, kilobytes, ...) it